How to Apply

 Relay seeks full-time teachers who demonstrate a willingness to work hard, a commitment to improving their teaching practice, and a belief that all students can learn, grow, and achieve.
 In order to be eligible to apply for the Relay Master of Arts in Teaching program, you must meet the following admissions criteria:

 - You must have an official, degree-conferred undergraduate transcript that shows proof of a baccalaureate degree from an accredited institution of higher education.
-Search your undergraduate institution in the College Source Online database to determine if it is accredited.
+Search your undergraduate institution in the Database of Accredited Postsecondary Institutions and Programs to determine if it is accredited.
 If it is not, contact your campus for guidance.
 See “Transcript Requirements” below for further instructions on submitting transcripts.

 - You must have secured a full-time classroom position at a partner PK-12 public school.
 (If your employment is terminated, you will have one month to regain employment as a PK-12 teacher in a subject and grade level that corresponds to your Relay major and certification area.)
 If you do not have a teaching position and would like help finding one, we encourage you to apply for the Relay Teaching Residency program.